MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-create-individual-bins.md

 6. If you want a character, such as a hyphen, to separate the category fields you have defined as part of the bin code, fill in the **Field Separator** field with this character.
 7. If you want application not to create a line for a bin if it exists already, select the **Check on Existing Bin** field.
-8. When you finish filling in the fields, choose the **OK** Button.
+8. When you finish filling in the fields, choose the **OK** button.

     The application creates a line for each bin in the worksheet.
 You can now delete some of the bins, for example, if you have a rack with a passageway through the first two levels of a couple of sections.